AreArjane/Reliable-protocol-over-UDP/README.md

 ## Conclusion

 This application demonstrates reliable data transfer over UDP using a custom protocol with sequence and acknowledgment tracking.
 It includes features for establishing connections, transferring data with a sliding window, and testing packet loss handling.

+---

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request with tests and documentation.

+---

+## License

+MIT License © 2025